IPPSR/csppData/cran-comments.md

-## Resubmission: 0.1.2
+## Resubmission: 0.1.4

 This is a resubmission.
 In this version we have:

-- Updated the CSPP dataset with the most recently released version.
-These updates are not frequent - no more than once a quarter.
+- Updated the CSPP dataset, which this package holds, with the most recently released version.

 ## Test environments
 * local (OS X) R installation, R 4.0.4